About us

 History

-The vine-growing and winemaking company Villa Vino Rača, a. s., derives its name from the original designation of the village — Villa de Récse, first recorded in 1322.
-Viticulture in this area dates back to the time of the Roman legions, who settled along the Danube.
+The viticultural and winemaking company Villa Vino Rača, a.s., takes its name from Villa de Récse, the original name of the village recorded in 1322.
+Here, the cultivation of the grapevine has a tradition going back to the time of the Roman legions, which were stationed along the Danube.

-In the early 1990s, the cooperative gradually stopped selling grapes and began building its own processing facilities.
-Market demands called for a shift to bottled production and modernisation of the winemaking process.
+At the start of the 1990s, the cooperative gradually stopped selling grapes and began to build its own processing facilities.
+The demands of the market called for a gradual move to bottled production and the modernisation of production.

 Palugyay

-Jacob Palugyay (1818–1886) began his career as an innkeeper at Železná studníčka.
-In 1857, he leased the hotel “At the Green Tree” (today’s Hotel Carlton) and turned it into a gastronomic destination known as far as Vienna and Pest.
-Through his passion and business talent, he gradually built a successful winery with the title of Imperial-Royal Court Supplier.
-Palugyay wines were prized for their quality and were delivered to the royal courts of Europe, to overseas expeditions of the Austrian navy, and to distant lands: Mexico, East Asia, India, China, Japan, the Americas, and Australia.
-As a point of interest, in Romania the firm covered 28% of total wine imports.
+Jakub Palugyay (1818 to 1886) began his career as an innkeeper at Železná studnička.
+In 1857 he leased the hotel "At the Green Tree" (today's Hotel Carlton) and turned it into a place of gastronomic pilgrimage known as far as Vienna and Pest.
+Through his dedication and commercial talent, he gradually built a successful winery holding the title of imperial and royal court supplier.
+Palugyay wines stood out for their quality and were supplied to the royal courts of Europe, to the overseas expeditions of the Austrian fleet and to distant countries: Mexico, East Asia, India, China, Japan, America, Australia.
+As a point of interest, in Romania the firm accounted for 28% of total wine imports.

-Château Palugyay wine was also served on the ill-fated voyage of the Titanic.
-The winery was housed in a building on the customs line of old Pressburg.
-Today, the Palugyay Palace is home to the Ministry of Foreign Affairs of the Slovak Republic.
-The Palugyay cellars featured the most modern technology, steam equipment, and even a “wine pipeline” running directly to the railway station.
-The wines were awarded the Knight’s Cross of the Order of Franz Joseph (1873) and gold medals at world exhibitions (Vienna, Paris, Brussels, Melbourne).
+Wine of the Château Palugyay brand was also served on the tragic voyage of the steamer Titanic.
+The winery was based in a commercial building constructed on the toll line of what was then Pressburg.
+Today the Palugyay Palace houses the Ministry of Foreign Affairs of the Slovak Republic.
+The Palugyay cellars had the most modern technology and steam equipment, and a "wine pipeline" was even built directly to the railway station.
+The wines won the Knight's Cross of the Order of Franz Joseph (1873) and gold medals at world exhibitions (Vienna, Paris, Brussels, Melbourne).

-The Palugyay brand has survived to this day under the wings of Villa Vino Rača.
-These are the most noble wines produced by our winery.
+The Palugyay brand has survived to the present day under the wing of Villa Vino Rača.
+These are the noblest wines made at this winery.

 Shop PalugyayAwards